imadmali/data-engineering/platforms/elasticsearch.md

 {"id": "A", "v0": -5.293135681469833, "v1": 3, "v2": "N"}
 ```

+Now that we've setup the data we can run some useful utility functions.

-List all indices available on the cluster.
+**List all indices available on the cluster**.
 This can be done in a couple ways.

 ```bash
 curl http://localhost:9200/_cat/indices?v=true
 curl http://localhost:9200/_aliases?pretty=true
 ```

-Get the schema of an index.
+**Get the schema of an index**.
 This is similar to the `DESCRIBE` command in SQL.

 ```bash
 curl http://localhost:9200/fct_table/_mapping?pretty=true
 ```

-Delete an index.
+**Delete an index**.
 This is similar to the `DROP TABLE` command in SQL.

 ```bash
 curl -X DELETE http://localhost:9200/fct_table